-Component 2016 Proport 2017 ion Proportion on How it Works Performance Shares 40% 50% Payout is dependent on Chevron's TSR over a three-year period, compared with our LTIP Performance Share Peer Group.
-Peer group includes S&P 500 Total Return Index for 2017 and forward.
-Relative TSR ranking 1 200% 2 150% 3 4 5 0% 6 2016 grant payout as a % of target 2017 grant payout as a % of target 200% 160% 100% 120% 50% 80% 40% N/A 0% Performance shares accrue dividend equivalents that are rethe performance period, and subject to the performance more period. einvested as ad MCC can exercise negative discretion to reduce payout.
-Actual number of shares granted is determined by dividing the Chevron's closing common stock price on the grant date. the proportional te value d f the NE O's LTIF award by • Payment is made in cash.
-Refer to page 52 footnote 2 for c alculation detai ls.
-Stock Options 60% 25% Strike price is equal to the closing common stock price on the grant date.
-Options vest and become exercisable one-third per year, based on continued service for the first three years, and expire 10 years after the grant date.
-Gain realized depends on the common stock price at the ex ercise date cor npared w ith the st rike pric e.
-Actual number of stock options granted is determined by divide by the Black-Scholes option value on the grant date in accordefined by the Securities and Exchange Commission (SEC) rdance with Gr Restricted Stock Units 0% 25% Actual number of RSUs granted is determined by dividing the Chevron's closing common stock price on the grant date. ne proportionate e value of the NEC)'s LTIP award b ру Five-year cliff vesting lengthens equity holding time.
-RSUs accrue dividend equivalents that are reinvested as accrued in the second sec dditional units, t o be paid at the tir me of ve esting.
-Payment is made in cash based on closing common stock page. orice on the ves ting date years.
+2017 Component How It Works Performance Shares 50% Payout is dependent on Chevron's TSR over a three-year period, compared with our group includes S&P 500 Total Return Index for 2017 and going forward.
+LTIP Perfo ormance Share F Peer G roup.
+F eer Relative TSR ranking 1 2 3 4 5 6 2017 grant payout as a % of target 200% 160% 120% 80% 40% 0% Performance shares accrue dividend equivalents that are reinvested as additional shares, to be paid at the end of the period, and are subject to the performance modifier.
+The MCC can exercise negative discretion to reduce payout.
+Actual number of shares granted is determined by dividing the proportionate value of common stock price on the grant date. the NEO's s LTIP av vard by Chevro n's clo sing Payment is made in cash.
+Refer to page 54 footnote 2 for calculation details.
+Stock Options 25% Strike price is equal to the closing common stock price on the grant date.
+Options vest and become exercisable one-third per year, based on continued service for the first three years, and expire 10 y after the grant date. \bullet Gain realized depends on the common stock price at the exercise date compared with h the strik e price.
+Actual number of stock options granted is determined by dividing the proportionate va Scholes option value on the grant date in accordance with Grant Date Fair Value calc Exchange Commission ("SEC").
+Restricted Stock Units 25% Actual number of RSUs granted is determined by dividing the proportionate value of t common stock price on the grant date. he NEO's LTIP aw ard by C Chevror n's clos sing • Five-year cliff vesting lengthens equity holding time, which enhances retention and all ignment w ith stock holders • RSUs accrue dividend equivalents that are reinvested as additional units, to be paid a at the time of vestir ng. • Payment is made in cash based on closing common stock price on the vesting date.

+Supplemental RSUs: Prior to 2017, RSUs were not a component of the annual equity award mix, but from time to time the Board approved supplemental RSU grants to recognize exceptional individual performance that had a direct impact on Chevron's results and to serve as an additional retention tool for such individuals.
+Historically, these RSUs vested at the end of three years.
 Beginning in 2017, we committed to limited use of supplemental RSU grants for executive officers, except in extraordinary circumstances.
 Supplemental RSUs, if awarded, will accrue dividend equivalents that are reinvested as additional units and paid at the end of three years.

-Supplemental RSUs: Prior to 2017, RSUs were not a component of the annual equity award mix, but from time to time the Board approved selective RSU grants to recognize exceptional individual performance that had a direct impact on Chevron's results and to serve as an additional retention tool for such individuals.
-Historically, these RSUs vested at the end of three
+No supplemental RSUs were awarded to any NEO in 2017.